Cognitive Decline Treatment Q&A

+There are some signs of cognitive decline such as forgetting appointments, feeling overwhelmed while making decisions, and forgetting conversations.
 Addressing the underlying cause can dramatically improve cognition.
-Dr. Nassar MD can help prevent, diagnose and reverse cognitive decline.
-For more information, call today or schedule an appointment online.
-Visit our clinic today located at 255 Terracina Blvd Suite 105 Redlands, CA 92373.
+Dr. Mohamed Nassar M.D. can help prevent, diagnose, and reverse cognitive decline.
+For more information, contact us today or schedule an appointment online.
+We are conveniently located at 255 Terracina Blvd Suite 105 Redlands, CA 92373.

 Table of Contents: